Vital-Fernandez/lime/docs/source/tutorials/2_Synthetic.rst

 .. note::

-    The measurements in these attributes are normalized by the input ``.lime.Spectrum.normFlux``.
+    The measurements in these attributes are normalized by the input ``.lime.Spectrum.norm_flux``.
 Moreover, the measurements in these attributes are just those from the last fitting.
 For security's sake, :math:`\textsc{LiMe}` clears all the parameter values prior to a measurement using the ``.lime.Spectrum.clear_fit()`` function.